joshprk/libobs-rs/README.md

 ## Prerequisites

+### Option 1: Using libobs-bootstrapper (Recommended for macOS and distribution)

+> [!NOTE]
+> The `libobs-bootstrapper` crate downloads and installs OBS binaries at runtime, which is especially useful for macOS (downloads official signed DMG files) and for distributing applications without requiring users to install OBS separately.

+See the [libobs-bootstrapper documentation](https://crates.io/crates/libobs-bootstrapper) for detailed usage instructions.

+### Option 2: Using cargo-obs-build (Windows/Linux development)

 Make sure that the OBS binaries are in your target directory.
 There's even a tool to help you build OBS from source! <br>
 Install the tool
 ```bash